Last Modified: May 24, 2014

 With one exception, remotely-controlled HF mobile antennas incorporate a 1/4x20 threaded rod which is turned by a reversible DC motor.
 This means the motor's output shaft must turn 20 times to move the coil assembly (or shorting bar) 1 inch.
 The motor's nominal RPM at its rated voltage (not necessarily 12 vdc), the applied voltage, the ratio of the reduction gearing, and the overall length of the coil assembly, all effect the length of time it takes the antenna's coil to transverse its travel length.
 Even with a good, stiff 14 vdc (engine running), tuning from 80 to 10 meters may take as long as 60 seconds or a bit more.
 Models with 160 meter coverage might take as long as 2 minutes.
 It should also be noted, that cold weather can stiffen up the works, which relates to longer tuning times.
 This raises the question; how long it too long?
 With some fear of being evasive, that depends.
 To answer the question, let's look at a few scenarios which can cause extended transverse times.

-All automatic antenna controllers (they're really not tuners) have some form of current detection.
-Typically the voltage drop across a low-value resistor is measured.
+All automatic antenna controllers (they're really not tuners) have some form of current detection, typically by measuring the voltage drop across a low-value resistor.
 If the supply voltage is low and/or the resistance in the motor lead wiring is excessive, the motor will run somewhat slower than it would if supply voltage were applied.
 In other words, they are dependent on the supply voltage being stable.
 To put this into perspective, if the supply voltage to the controller is less than ≈12 vdc (with the engine running), you need to rethink your wiring scenario.

 Short, stubby, HF mobile antennas are very popular due to their diminutive size, light weight, and apparent ease of mounting (they're not necessarily less expensive).
 Their sturdiness is suspect at best, and when combined with a lip mount, operational problems abound.
 Even if you properly bond across the hinges, the level of ground loss will still higher than it would be if the same antenna were mounted atop the quarter panel.
-The hidden issue here is common mode current, which must be properly choked.
+The hidden issue here is, common mode current must be properly choked or you'll RFI issues!

 The left photo shows a mix 31, 3/4 inch ID split bead with 7 turns of RG8X.
 Note that the coax is not tightly wound, but has a diameter of about 3 inches.
 Any tighter and the center conductor could migrate and cause a short.
 This choke has an impedance (mostly resistive) of ≈2,500 ohms at 10 MHz.